Former NASCAR team owner indicted on federal charges, could spend years in prison

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) — Federal charges have been filed against a former NASCAR team owner, the U.S. Attorney’s Office announced on Wednesday.
+(WJZY) – Federal charges have been filed against a former NASCAR team owner, the U.S. Attorney’s Office announced Wednesday.

-A Charlotte grand jury returned a bill of indictment, charging Ronald Devine, 67, of Burke, Virginia, with four counts of failure to pay payroll taxes.
+A Charlotte, North Carolina, grand jury returned a bill of indictment, charging Ronald Devine, 67, of Burke, Virginia, with four counts of failure to pay payroll taxes.

-As BK Racing’s owner, authorities said Devine exercised control over BK Racing’s financial affairs, including having sole signature authority and control over bank accounts and authorizing the filing and payment of BK Racing’s trust fund taxes — commonly referred to as “payroll taxes.”
+As BK Racing’s owner, authorities said Devine exercised control over its financial affairs, including having sole signature authority and control over bank accounts and authorizing the filing and payment of BK Racing’s trust fund taxes, which are commonly referred to as “payroll taxes.”

 Payroll taxes are withheld from employees’ gross pay and are used by the government to fund Social Security and Medicare, and also include the income taxes withheld from the employees’ paychecks.
 Employers are also required to make contributions to trust fund taxes matching the amounts withheld from their employees’ pay, and to file quarterly an Employer’s Quarterly Federal Tax Return, Form 941, indicating payment of the relevant taxes.United States Attorney’s Office